kasslent/clc-digital-skills/_lessons/module-3.1.md

 Though CSS can be used to add a lot of new styles to your webpage, CSS is also used to override default HTML styles.

-Block level HTML elements default behaviour:
+Block level HTML elements default behavior:

 * takes up 100% width of its container, no matter how long the actual content is
 * will be the same height as its content